njlr/rs-core-lib/prion/core.md

 Returns the value of `y` corresponding to `x`, by interpolating or extrapolating the line between `(x1,y1)` and `(x2,y2)`.
 If `x1=x2` it will return the average of `y1` and `y2`.
 The usual arithmetic rules apply if the result is not representable by the return type.
-Behaviour is undefined if either argument type is not floating point.

 * `template <typename T2, typename T1> T2` **`iceil`**`(T1 value) noexcept`
 * `template <typename T2, typename T1> T2` **`ifloor`**`(T1 value) noexcept`